SiddheshKhedekar/TwitterSentimentAnalysis/report.md

 ### Free-Form Visualization

-I will plot the ROC curve of the model Word2Vec + CNN.
+Receiver Operating Characteristic (ROC) metric is used to evaluate classifier output quality.
+I will plot the ROC and calculate the Area Under Curve (AUC) of the model Word2Vec + CNN.
+ROC curves typically feature true positive rate on the Y-axis and false positive rate on the X-axis.
+This means that the top left corner of the plot is the “ideal” point - a false positive rate of zero, and a true positive rate of one.
+This is not very realistic, but it does mean that a larger AUC is usually better.

 ![roc](./img/roc.PNG)

-The ROC curve covers 84% of the area correctly.
+The “steepness” of ROC curves is also important since it is ideal to maximize the true positive rate while minimizing the false positive rate.
+The ROC of my model is fairly steep with approximately 75% true positive rate and 25% false positive rate.
+The AUC is around 84% which is an indication that my model is quite robust and trustworthy.

 ### Reflection

+I began my work with loading the data from the sentiment 140 dataset.
+I cleant and preprocessed the tweets before moving on to the feature extraction process.
+I saved the clean tweets in a new CSV file I created to be used further in the project.
+After normalizing the data I did some exploratory analysis using the word cloud and visualization of the data displaying Zipf's Law.
+I then got the frequency of the individual words using count vectorizer.
+This too I saved in a new CSV file I created.
+Before any feature extraction, I had to decide how to split my train, validate and test sets.

+Then I researched various feature extraction methods and implemented the best ones I thought into my project.
+I saved the extracted feature vectors to be used later.
+The model took some time to design because I had to try out various permutations until I came upon the one that gave me the most trainable params and best results.
+After designing came the training of the model.
+I saved the best weights of this process to be later used on the validation set and finally my test set.
 I tabulate the results of the accuracy of the data calculated by the model as follows:

 | Model | Validation Set Accuracy | Test Set Accuracy | ROC AUC |
 |--|--|--|--|